WaqarShaozab/Data-Analytics-Portfolio/README.md

 Throughout my academic journey, I have been able to leverage an array of analytical tools, like spreadsheets, SQL, Tableau, R programming, and SPSS.
 My journey also inlcudes a high-level understanding of large databases, laboratory practices, healthcare education and industry knowledge, and maintaining and improving customer relationships.
 These skills, I believe, will greatly help me with my upcoming role in the data sphere.

-With the completion of the professional certificate, my next goals are to accumulate additional certificates/certifications to improve my confidence in identifying patterns, trends, and transforming complex data into actionable insights.
+With the completion of the professional certificate, my next goals are to accumulate additional certificates/certifications.
+This is to improve my confidence in identifying patterns, trends, and transforming complex data into actionable insights.
 I want to showcase my skills through comprehensive projects housed in this repository.

 ## Projects
 Cyclistic Bike-Sharing: An Excel and R Programming Analysis